param629/Facial-recognition-enabled-Voice-Assistant/README.md

 between the pages and flow of the system can be established.
 c.
 At last, these pages are mapped with specific functions and definition of what will happen when a certain button on a specific page is clicked.

+APPLICATIONS

+● It can be used to play music
+● It can do Wikipedia searches
+● It can open websites for the user
+● It can open various software on the system
+● It can send WhatsApp Messages
+● It is for our personal use and takes commands only from the user ● It can create a to-do list for our daily goals
+● It can tell jokes and tell the time
+● It can tell the weather of the city specified